 To summarise all…

-You should engage a retirement planner to compare both the guaranteed yield and projected bonus.
-If you haven’t upgrade your Eldershield, you should do so to prevent loss of retirement income due to long term care cost.
+If you haven’t upgrade your Eldershield, you should do so to prevent loss of retirement income due to long-term care cost.

 Retirement planning can be simple but not easy.
-If you have any question about retirement plans, simply leave your questions here and I will be glad to answer them all.
+If you have any question about retirement plans, simply comment below and I will be glad to answer them all.

 Like this article?
 Subscribe for More